Monthly Tech-Tip | No tracking! No ads! |

 Here is why the stair-casing artifacts are not the problem many people think.
 These are stonewares fired at cone 6 oxidation.
 The dark one is M370C with 10% added raw umber.
 The other is M370C.
 Both are glazed using GA6-B Alberta Slip amber transparent.
 The wood-grain texture on the right is an artifact of 3D-printing - the case mold was printed flat rather than upright.
 Strangely, that is the bottle people want!
 But the production prototype bottle is the one on the left and the stair casing is barely visible.
 Additionally, these are prototypes, the production molds would either be made by printing the model upright or by casting a plaster model of a bottle half, smoothing and soaping it, attaching it to a clamping baseplate and then setting up 3D printed railing around it.

-I dread the traditional mold-making process, the mess, all the supplies and tools involved, my history of failures with it bring mental baggage.
+I dread the traditional mold making process, the mess, all the supplies and tools involved.
 I am a potter, I make functional ceramics.
 I am not a mold-maker, but 3D design and printing have put it within my reach.
-They are the total reset in all fabrication industries this decade.
-Their CAD, Fusion 360, is free for hobby.
-Couple it with a 3D printer and this is the future in pottery too.
-Here's why:
+This way more fun!
+There is no stopping this, it’s the future.

 -I spend most time on design, pouring the plaster or rubber takes minutes.

 -Sanding of flat mating faces is possible (for better seams than I've ever had).
-This is because natches are added later.
-Or not even needed.
+This is because natches can be added later (using embeds).

--I can make my own natches and coupling schemes.
+-I can make my own natches and interlock schemes.

 -No spare is needed, the 3D-printed pour spouts work better.

 -The range of shapes seems limitless.
-Especially because designs can be split up into pieces, each printed in optimal orientation (and then glued together precisely).
+Especially because designs can be split up into pieces, each printed in optimal orientation (and glued together).

 -I make molds through multiple design-print iterations.
 3D makes do-overs or changes in design as easy as a reprint and plaster pour.
 So, I can make a mold just to test an idea!